CSCS Revision: General Responsibilities

 This CSCS revision note covers everything you need to know from the General Responsibilities section to ensure a safe working environment.
 It’s an essential topic for the Health, Safety, and Environment (HS&E) test and getting a CSCS card.

-There are 20 key points in this CSCS revision note requires your attention to prepare for the final CSCS exam.
+There are 20 key points in this CSCS revision note that require your attention to prepare for the final CSCS exam.
 If you memorize these key points, it’ll be easy to answer the questions from the general responsibilities section.
 After studying this revision note, check your preparation with our free CSCS practice tests.

 Let’s start your revision…